 | Total Interest Paid | ~$447,000 | ~$182,000 |

-The 15-year rate is typically 0.5%–0.75% lower than the 30-year rate because the lender's risk period is shorter.
-Despite the higher monthly payment, the 15-year loan costs dramatically less over its lifetime.
+The 15-year rate typically runs 0.5% to 0.75% lower than the 30-year rate, since the lender's risk window is shorter.
+The monthly payment is higher, but the 15-year loan still costs dramatically less over its lifetime.

-Use the Loan Amortization Calculator to generate a full month-by-month schedule for either term and see exactly how your balance declines over time.
+Run the Loan Amortization Calculator to generate a full month-by-month schedule for either term and watch exactly how your balance declines over time.

 Additional Costs to Budget For

-Your PITI payment covers the recurring monthly costs, but buying a home involves one-time closing costs that are due at settlement.
-These typically total 2%–5% of the loan amount and include lender origination fees, title insurance, appraisal fees, and prepaid items like the first year of homeowner insurance and initial escrow deposits.
+Your PITI payment covers the recurring monthly costs, but buying a home also involves one-time closing costs due at settlement.
+These typically total 2% to 5% of the loan amount and include lender origination fees, title insurance, appraisal fees, and prepaid items like the first year of homeowner insurance and initial escrow deposits.

-Use the Closing Costs Calculator to estimate what you will owe at the table before you lock a rate.
+The Closing Costs Calculator estimates what you'll owe at the table before you lock a rate.

 Key Takeaways